nidhir1/Kafka/Kafka_intro.md

 ![image](https://github.com/user-attachments/assets/d85ae14f-3ffa-480c-9271-4ee1d2d120d5)

-✅ What is a Data Pipeline?
+# What is a Data Pipeline?
-A data pipeline is a series of steps where data is collected, processed, and moved from one system to another.
+* A data pipeline is a series of steps where data is collected, processed, and moved from one system to another.
 For example:

-Collect logs from a web server.
+* Collect logs from a web server.

-Stream/process those logs to clean/transform the data.
+* Stream/process those logs to clean/transform the data.

-Store the final data into a database or data lake.
+* Store the final data into a database or data lake.

 🧩 How Kafka Fits Into a Pipeline:
 Kafka often acts as the backbone of modern data pipelines.
 Here’s a typical flow:

-css
-Copy
-Edit
 [App / Device / Service]
       ↓
   Kafka Producer → [Kafka Topic] → Kafka Consumer → [Processing Engine / DB / Data Lake]

-📦 Example Use Case:
+Example Use Case:
 Let’s say you have a POS system and you want to build a real-time dashboard:

 Each sale is published to a Kafka topic (producer).